- How do I contact my Mason Care Network Success Coach?

 Q. How does the 13 credit limit work?

 A. Undergraduate students who earn a GPA of less than 2.00 and are still eligible to enroll, may register for a maximum of 13 credit hours for the following spring or fall semester.
-All undergraduate students who are returning from suspension in a fall or spring semester may take a maximum of 13 credit hours and must meet with an advisor before registering.
+All undergraduate students who are returning from suspension in a fall or spring semester may take a maximum of 13 credit hours and must meet with a success coach or advisor before registering.

 Q. What is full/part/half time credit load?